axios/axios/README.md

 ### Creating an instance

-You can create a new instance of axios with a custom config.
+You can create a new instance of axios with a custom configuration.

 ##### axios.create([config])